This guide will take approximately 3 minutes to complete.

 Step 2: Investigate the epidemiology of an AE in patients with the underlying disease of interest

-After establishing a relationship between the AE and disease of interest, such as that between MS and vitamin D deficiency, you can explore the prevalence and incidence of vitamin D deficiency in patients with MS in the Epidemiology module.
+After establishing a relationship between the AE and disease of interest, such as that between MS and vitamin D deficiency, you can explore the epidemiology of vitamin D deficiency in patients with MS in the Epidemiology module.

 Step 3: Explore the relationship between a concomitant indication and an AE of interest in patients with a specific underlying disease

-Investigate whether a concomitant disease exacerbates the AE in patients with an underlying disease of interest.
-For example, you can examine whether diabetes affects vitamin D deficiency in multiple sclerosis patients.
+You can also investigate whether a concomitant disease exacerbates the AE in patients with an underlying disease of interest.
+For example, you can examine whether diabetes affects vitamin D deficiency in multiple sclerosis patients (link) (Figure 8).